bitpay/csharp-bitpay-client/README.md

 Configuration
 -------------
 1. Create an API pairing code at https://bitpay.com/api-tokens.
 Click "Add new token.
-2. Copy the pairing code into BitPayTest.cs "pairingCode"
+2. Copy the pairing code into BitPayTest.cs "pairingCode".

 Usage